Self-Confrontation: When Biblical Counseling Becomes Behavioral Control

 Why Churches Should Avoid This

-Churches deeply influenced by Self-Confrontation often develop recognizable characteristics: excessive authority structures, invasive counseling, obsession with “heart issues,” distrust of outside perspectives, correction-heavy discipleship, minimization of abuse, and fear-based introspection.
+Churches should avoid building their counseling culture around Self-Confrontation unless they are prepared to submit the system itself to the whole witness of Scripture.
+In practice, churches deeply shaped by this model often develop recognizable patterns: heavy authority structures, invasive counseling, constant searching for “heart issues,” suspicion of outside perspectives, heavy-handed discipleship, minimization of abuse, and fear-based introspection.

-Healthy Christianity should produce humility, wisdom, compassion, honesty, patience, and freedom.
-Too often, Self-Confrontation produces chronic self-surveillance, ideological conformity, spiritual dependency, and emotionally controlling church cultures.
+Healthy Christianity should produce humility, wisdom, compassion, honesty, patience, courage, and freedom.
+Too often, Self-Confrontation produces chronic self-monitoring, ideological conformity, spiritual dependency, obsessive fixation on guilt, and emotionally controlling church cultures.

-That is one reason many survivors eventually seek out safety-first counseling approaches rather than correction-heavy systems centered on endless self-analysis.
+That is one reason many survivors eventually seek safety-first counseling instead of correction-heavy systems centered on endless self-analysis.

-That is why Christians should approach this book — and churches built around it — with extreme caution.
+Christians should therefore approach this book—and churches built around it—with extreme caution.

 The Paradox of Self-Focus